Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Creating-a-Custom-Sky.md

     private static int m_RenderCubemapID = 0; // FragBaking
     private static int m_RenderFullscreenSkyID = 1; // FragRender

+    public NewSkyRenderer()
+    {
+        // These booleans tell the sky system if the sky needs to be recomputed
+        // when the sun light or the cloud layer changes SupportDynamicSunLight = true;
+        SupportCloudLayer = true;
+    }

     public override void Build()
     {
         m_NewSkyMaterial = CoreUtils.CreateEngineMaterial(GetNewSkyShader());